bjmcshane/bayesian-linear-regression/README.md

 # bayesian-linear-regression
 Bayesian and regularized linear regression.
 This was an assignment for my graduate level machine learning course.

+Click [here](https://towardsdatascience.com/bayesian-priors-and-regularization-penalties-6d0054d9747b) for a little intuition on how this all works!

 ## Results
 ### Part 1: Regularization
 These are plots of training set MSE and test set MS as a function of the regularization parameter lambda